phoori12/infdev-schneider-hackathon/README.md

 Remember that our test_dataset is 20% of the whole data which is 1/5 of the whole year, we need to cut off the unwanted data(data that are not the previous 442 hours before the year end).

 ## Team Members

+We are a team of students from the Technical University of Berlin with little to none experience of data science and deep learning.
+But still we find this as a good oppurtunity for us, as we learnt a lot from the process.

+Our Team consists of:

+Woraphon Choaywong - Data Ingestion, Data Processing, Model Predictions, Pipeline monitoring

+Phurin Kitsakul - Deep Learning

+Richie Jonathan - Data Cleaning and Model Training